hamishwillee/content/files/en-us/web/api/element/sethtml/index.md

 The **`setHTML()`** method of the {{domxref("Element")}} interface provides an XSS-safe method to parse and sanitize a string of HTML and then insert it into the DOM as a subtree of the element.

-The method drops any elements in the HTML string that are invalid in the context of the current element, and also removes any unsafe or otherwise unwanted elements, attributes or comments.
+The method drops any elements in the HTML input string that are invalid in the context of the current element, such as a {{htmlelement("col")}} element outside of a {{htmlelement("table")}}.
-The default `Sanitizer()` configuration strips out XSS-relevant input by default, including {{HTMLElement("script")}} tags, custom elements, and comments.

-The sanitizer configuration may be customized using {{domxref("Sanitizer.Sanitizer","Sanitizer()")}} constructor options.
+It then removes any HTML entities that aren't allowed by the sanitizer configuration, and further removes any XSS-unsafe elements or attributes — whether or not they are allowed by the sanitizer configuration.

+If no sanitizer configuration is specified in the `options.sanitizer` parameter, `setHTML()` is used with the default {{domxref("Sanitizer")}} configuration, which broadly allows all elements and attributes other than those that are considered unsafe.
+A custom sanitizer or sanitizer configuration can be specified to choose which elements, attributes, and comments are allowed or removed.
 Note that even if unsafe options are allowed by the sanitizer configuration, they will still be removed when using this method (which implicitly calls {{domxref('Sanitizer.removeUnsafe()')}}).

-This should be used instead of {{domxref("Element.innerHTML")}} for inserting untrusted strings of HTML into an element.
+The method should be used instead of {{domxref("Element.innerHTML")}} for inserting untrusted strings of HTML into an element.
-It should also be used in preference to {{domxref("Element.setHTMLUnsafe()")}}, though this may be useful when there is a specific need for unsafe elements and attributes.
+It should also be used instead of {{domxref("Element.setHTMLUnsafe()")}}, unless there is a specific need to allow unsafe elements and attributes.

 ## Syntax